jzonthemtn/big-data-cloudformation/README.md

 This template creates and configures three Kafka instances - one in each subnet.
 This template requires both the `initial.template` and the `zookeeper.template` to have been successfully created because this template configures Kafka based on the ZooKeeper settings defined in `zookeeper.template`.

 The `broker.id` property for each Kafka instance will be set to the EC2 instance ID.

+### `nifi-standalone.template`

+This template creates a single EC2 instance running NiFi as a service.